robblanco/robblanco.github.io/service.md

 * FCS'21

+* ICFP 2021 Artifact Evaluation

 * CSF 2022

-I will also be part of the following artifact evaluation committees:

-* ICFP 2021

 Previously, I have been part of the following program committees: